AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 The documentation retrieval model is trained on Experience Platform (Real-Time CDP and Audiences).
 Questions outside the scope of Adobe Experience Platform such as, questions about other Adobe products like Adobe Target and the Creative Cloud suite cannot be answered.

-## Data usage {#data-usage}
+## Usage data {#usage-date}

-You can also ask AI Assistant questions about your data usage in the following domains:
+You can also ask AI Assistant questions about your usage data in the following domains:

 * Attributes
 * Audiences